GASTROINTESTINAL ISSUES

 How to get to the right diagnosis for stomach gurgling

-When you go to your doctor with gastrointestinal symptoms like borborygmi, Dr. Zook says it’s important they take a look at your health history.
-She says to prepare to answer a few questions about your symptoms:
+When you go to your doctor with gastrointestinal symptoms like borborygmi, your physician will take a look at your health history.
+Zook says to prepare to answer a few questions about your symptoms.

 • How long have your symptoms been present?

-• Do you experience them every day, or just here and there?
+• Do you experience them regularly or just here and there?

-• Do you notice the stomach gurgling at a certain time of day?
+• Do you notice your stomach gurgling at a certain time of day?

-• Have there been changes in your stool consistency, odor, or color?
+• Have you experienced changes in your stool consistency, odor, or color?

 • How often do you have bowel movements?